 Import to Wordpress.com

-If you plan to import your Squarespace content into a self-hosted Wordpress site using Wordpress Importer, note that your images may not migrate with the rest of your content.
-Instead, your images may stay hotlinked to Squarespace, meaning they won't appear on your site and will only reference the original location.
+If you plan to import your Squarespace content into a self-hosted WordPress site using WordPress Importer, your images may not migrate with the rest of your content.
+Instead, WordPress may only pull reference links for the images, meaning when you deactivate your Squarespace site, the image links also deactivate.

-- One Blog Page and all of its posts
+- One Blog Page, including all of its posts and comments

 - Text Blocks